Reactivation-Limited/sysv-semaphore/README.md

 Gotchas:

-If the last process with the semaphore open aborts, then the semaphore will not be unlinked, although it's value will be corrected by SEM_UNDO.
-Consequently, it is most robust to use `create` to initially create a semaphore.
+If the last process with the semaphore open aborts, then the semaphore will not be unlinked, although it's value will be corrected due to the `SEM_UNDO` semantics.
+Consequently, it is most robust to use `create` rather than `createExclusive` as the semaphore will already exist if this happens.